Formation of Bound States in Quintessence Alternative Theories: Abstract

 \section{Abstract}

-We study the formation and behaviour of bound states formed outside the horizon of a black hole in the presence of quintessence matter.
-Calculating the Regge and Wheeler potential for general metric function, we find that the presence of quintessence influences significantly the metric function and the Hawking temperature.
-We show that large black holes radiate less in the presence of large quintessence matter and it seems to live longer, while small black holes radiate more.
+We study RNAdS black holes in the presence of quintessence matter.
+We find that the presence of quintessence influences significantly the metric function and the Hawking temperature.
+For this kind of black holes phase transitions are present.
+We spot the phase transition points using the corresponding heat capacities, as well as the Helmholtz free energy for the canonical thermodynamic ensemble.
+Calculating the Regge and Wheeler potential for scalar perturbations, we find out that no bound states are present for stable RNAdS black holes in the presence of quintessence matter.